Does it Snow in San Diego?

 Julian (1.5 Hours)

 Julian is gorgeous any time of year, but winter brings its own special magic to this historic mining town.
-The area is filled with hiking trails, riding stables, shopping, restaurants, local community parks, and more.
+The area is filled with hiking trails, riding stables, shopping, restaurants, local community parks, apple pie bakeries, and more.

 With an elevation of 4,226 feet, Julian receives an average of 22 inches of snowfall per year.
 So, each winter there’s an excellent chance of experiencing the glistening falling white flakes with a visit.